ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/change-cell-renderers/index.md

 title: "Highlighting Changes"
 ---

-Highlighting Changes concerns bringing the users attention to a cell.
+This page concerns bringing the users attention to a cell.

-[Flashing Cells](#flashing-cells) to bring attention to a cell.
+[Flashing Cells](#flashing-cells) is a quick and easy way to highlight a cell.

-[Animated Components](/#animated-components) can highlight Cells for Updating Data in interesting ways.
+[Animated Cells](/#animated-cells) highlight changed values in interesting ways.

 ## Flashing Cells